SWAN KEEPING TERMS

-Oil is rubbed through the Feathers to aid WaterProofing for Buoyancy.
+Oil is Rubbed through the Feathers to Aid WaterProofing for Buoyancy.

 Preening Fluffs Air into the Feathers for Insulation.

-They will stand along a Bank together and Preen.
+They will Stand along a Bank Together and Preen.

-Expressing an Acceptance of each other.
+Expressing an Acceptance of Each Other.

 the Oil Nub and then Rubbing the Oil all over their Body.

 Along with the Air in the Lungs….
 Swans FLOAT…..

-Heel The Hind Toe
+Heel – The Hind Toe

 Cloaca -Vent In Zoological Anatomy, a Cloaca is the Posterior Opening

-Vent The Opening for the Elimination of Digestive Waste.
+Vent – The Opening for the Elimination of Digestive Waste.

 Cloaca – Vent

-The area where Gender Sexing might be determined.
+The Area where Gender Sexing might be Determined.

 If you Locate a Penis… It is a Male…

-But, not finding it does not mean you have a Female…
+But, not finding it DOES NOT mean you have a Female…

 Not a Sure Method for Sexing Swans.

-They will spend most of their time together.
+They will Spend most of their Time Together.